#

 Response body:

-- These CLI requests and responses are paired with unique message-id attribute, which is generated.
+• CLI requests and responses are paired with a unique message-id attribute.

-Example - sending POST RPC for installing CLI device, and getting requests with corresponding responses paired with same Message-ID:
+Example - Send POST RPC to install a CLI device and pair requests with corresponding responses (same message-id):

 15:11:33.119 TRACE io.frinx.cli.io.impl.cli.CliLoggingBroker - Message-ID:1 - Sending CLI command: